Skip to main content

 1658

-Oil painting of standing woman wearing white and pink dress
+Oil painting of woman standing in black dress

 Copyright © 1998-2024 The Frick Collection.
 All Rights Reserved.